The Hush: Release and promotion

 The album was released internationally on 10 May 1999 via Mercury Records.
-Released as the lead single of the album, "In Our Lifetime" reached number 4 in the UK Singles Chart.
-The other singles, "Summer Son" and "When We Are Together" respectively peaked at number 5 and number 12 in the UK.
+Released as the lead single of the album, "In Our Lifetime" reached number four on the UK Singles Chart.
+The other singles, "Summer Son" and "When We Are Together" respectively peaked at numbers five and 12 in the UK.
+An additional song, "Tell Me the Answer", was released as a promotional single in the United States in November 1999.
 The Hush has been certified triple platinum by the BPI for UK sales in excess of 900,000 copies.
 This makes it the band's second most successful studio album after their previous album, White on Blonde (1997), which had been certified 6× Platinum.

 Writing in Albumism, Quentin Harrison commented on the album saying "the autumnal pop sprawl favored for White on Blonde is exchanged for a summery amalgamation of R&B, jazz and guitar-pop sounds.
 Though there had been American and British pop-soul strains underneath Texas’ rock musculature on past endeavors, here Texas pull them forward to operate as the axis of The Hush.
-There are the elaborate anachronisms of “When We Are Together” and the title track that evoke spirits of The Supremes and Dusty Springfield.
-The striking album side “Day After Day” is a Thom Bell inspired downtempo number shamefully overlooked for consideration as a single".
-He further commented, saying "thematically, Texas salutes the incomparable art form of the love song in its various emotional shades of lust (“Summer Son”), joy (“Sunday Afternoon”) and melancholy (“Saint”).
-Spiteri's voice—boundless in its range—sketches vivid aural portraiture on “Tell Me the Answer” and “The Day Before I Went Away,” to spotlight just two entries.
+There are the elaborate anachronisms of "When We Are Together" and the title track that evoke spirits of The Supremes and Dusty Springfield.
+The striking album side "Day After Day" is a Thom Bell inspired downtempo number shamefully overlooked for consideration as a single".
+He further commented, saying "thematically, Texas salutes the incomparable art form of the love song in its various emotional shades of lust ("Summer Son"), joy ("Sunday Afternoon") and melancholy ("Saint").
+Spiteri's voice—boundless in its range—sketches vivid aural portraiture on "Tell Me the Answer" and "The Day Before I Went Away", to spotlight just two entries.
 To call Spiteri a singular talent as a singer would be a vast understatement of her abilities".